akkerman/SCJP-sessies/Opdracht 2 - Generic Libraries/README.md

 part 3 - Generic Collection
 ---------------------------
 Turn your `Library` into a generic template.
-A client of your code should be able to create a parameterized version of Library enabling them to lend `Book`s and `CompactDisc`s without down casting them.
+A client of your code should be able to create a parameterized version of Library enabling them to lend `Book` and `CompactDisc` without down casting them.

-    Book b =
+	// omitted: bookLibrary and cdLibrary are instantiated and filled Book b = bookLibrary.lendItem("42");       // input String, output Book CompactDisc c = cdLibrary.lendItem(42);    // input Integer, output CompactDisc CompactDisc cd = cdLibrary.lendItem("42"); // compilation error

 part 4 - Generic Generic